Skip to Main Content

 Yet in the end, the school you attend will determine how much you can borrow with either type of loan using information in your Free Application for Federal Student Aid (FAFSA) form.

-Pros and Cons of Subsidized and Unsubsidized Loans
+What Are the Pros and Cons of Subsidized vs. Unsubsidized Loans?

 Still not sure if a subsidized or unsubsidized loan is right for you?
 Here’s a snapshot of pros and cons to help you decide.